Happay

 High overhead expenses

-Overhead costs are administrative costs that do not fund the sales in a company but rather support various functions.
-For example, some overhead expenses include office rent, utilities, legal expenses, accounting and travel.
+Overhead costs are administrative costs that do not fund the sales of a company but rather support various functions.
+For example, some overhead expenses include office rent, utilities, legal expenses, accounting, and travel.

 Inconsistent bookkeeping and inaccurate forecasting

 Having consistent and accurate bookkeeping practices is vital to cash flow management.
-Finance officials should regularly review and analyse their cash flow statements, payables ageing and other accounts.
+Finance officials should regularly review and analyze their cash flow statements, payables aging, and other accounts.
 Even slight discrepancies in bookkeeping can lead to long-term issues.

 How Do Cash Flow Issues Affect a Business